25 Years Ago: Jimmy Page’s Disastrous ‘SNL’ Turn With Puff Daddy

 Even the most legendary rock artists sometimes leave us shaking our heads and wondering what they were thinking.
-Jimmy Page had his turn in 1998, when he not only gave his blessing to a hip-hop remake of Led Zeppelin's classic "Kashmir," but decided to play guitar on it — and then went a step further by appearing in the video and showing up to perform the “new” song on Saturday Night Live.
+Jimmy Page had his turn in the late '90s, when he not only gave Puff Daddy his blessing to sample Led Zeppelin's classic "Kashmir," but decided to play guitar on it.

-All that being said, as much as we might love our favorite songs, they aren't really ours; they belong to the artists responsible for writing and recording them, who can do with the music whatever they like.
-Most of the time, it's easy for us as fans to stand behind our favorite artists' decisions, but every once in a while — as Page reminded us in May of ’98 — it can hurt a little.
+All that being said, as much as we might love our favorite songs, they aren't really ours.
+They belong to the artists responsible for writing and recording them, who can do with the music whatever they like.
+Most of the time, it's easy for us as fans to stand behind our favorite artists' decisions, but every once in a while — as Jimmy Page reminded us in '98 — it can hurt a little.

 The Best Song From Every Led Zeppelin Album